Ecuadorian cacique: Distribution and habitat

 The species is native to southern Colombia, eastern Ecuador and northeastern Peru.
 It typically lives in moist woodland and the edges of riverside and Várzea forests, at altitudes of up to 400 m.

 Ecology

 An arboreal bird, the Ecuadorian cacique usually feeds alone but sometimes pairs of birds or small family groups move together through the tree canopy.
 It often visits flowering and fruiting trees and can sometimes be seen probing the petioles of Cecropia trees.
 Its diet is mainly insects such as ants, beetles and caterpillars, as well as fruit and possibly nectar.

 Status

-C. sclateri has a wide range, its area of occupancy being estimated as 294000 km2.
+C. sclateri has a small range, its area of occupancy being estimated as 294000 km2.
 The tropical forests in which it lives are being degraded, reducing the area of suitable habitat, however it is a fairly common species, and the rate of any decline in total population is likely to be slow, so the International Union for Conservation of Nature has assessed its conservation status as "least concern".